Donbas strategic offensive (July 1943)

-The Donbas strategic offensive was a military campaign fought in the Donets Basin from 17 July to 2 August 1943, between the German and Soviet armed forces on the Eastern Front of World War II.
+The First Donbas strategic offensive, also known as the Mius-Donets Offensive, was a military campaign fought in the Donets Basin from 17 July to 2 August 1943, between the German and Soviet armed forces on the Eastern Front of World War II.
 The Germans contained the Soviet offensive in its northern portion after initial gains and pushed the southern portion back to its starting point.